Black Chana: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Black chana is rich in nutrients, which may show potential uses against many health conditions.
 Some of the uses of black chana are given below.

-Chickpeas have a low glycemic load and less glycemic index with strong amylose which digest slowly.
-These elements assist in avoiding unexpected spikes in blood sugar and glucose concentrations, which may help in type 2 diabetes by maintaining the overall sugars in the blood.3 However, if you are suffering from a severe condition like diabetes, talk to your healthcare provider before using black chana or any herbal remedy for its benefits.
+Chickpeas have a low glycemic load and a lower glycemic index with strong amylose, which digests slowly.
+These elements assist in avoiding unexpected spikes in blood sugar and glucose concentrations, which may help in type 2 diabetes by maintaining the overall sugar in the blood3.
+However, if you are suffering from a severe condition like diabetes, talk to your healthcare provider before using black chana or any herbal remedy for its benefits.

-Black chana is a rich source of fibres and these fibres give a sense of fullness in the stomach, and it takes more time to digest.
-The feeling of fullness helps in lower food intake, and this may lead to proper weight management.3 However, if you want to lose or manage weight, you should talk to a dietician or nutritionist.
+Black chana is a rich source of fibre, and these fibres give a sense of fullness in the stomach, and it takes more time to digest.
+The feeling of fullness helps in lower food intake, and this may lead to proper weight management3.
+However, if you want to lose or manage weight, you should talk to a dietitian or nutritionist.
 They can guide you about each diet’s risks and benefits.

 Black chana contains a substance called raffinose, which is broken down by the gut bacteria into Butyrate.
-Butyrate is a short chain fatty acid (SCF) which may help in reducing inflammation in the gut, maintain regularity in the intestine and keep the gut healthy.3 However, if you experience any problems with your gut, reach out to your doctor and get a diagnosis.
+Butyrate is a short-chain fatty acid (SCF) which may help in reducing inflammation in the gut, maintain regularity in the intestine and keep the gut healthy.
+However, if you experience any problems with your gut, reach out to your doctor and get a diagnosis.

 Though some studies show the potential uses of black chana in various diseases, there is a need for further studies to find the true extent of the benefits of black chana on human health.